AMReX-Microelectronics/AMReX-Microelectronics.github.io/Docs/source/install/ferrox.rst

 Build Verification
 ^^^^^^^^^^^^^^^^^^

-After successful compilation, verify the installation by running the test cases provided in the Examples directory.
-Check that the executable runs without errors and produces expected output files.
+After successful compilation, verify the installation by running a test simulation from the Examples directory.

+For detailed instructions on setting up and running FerroX simulations, see :ref:`usage_run_ferrox`.

 Advanced Build Options
 ----------------------